AntarcticBearHKL/LingVantage/README.md

 🏆 This project originally started as part of the Macathon competition.
 The code related to the competition will stay on a specific branch when the deadline hits, but the project itself will keep being developed afterward.

 ## 🌟 What is BlabIt?

-BlabIt is a magical toolkit that helps you navigate the world of English oral communication.
+BlabIt is a magical toolkit that leverages the power of AI to help you navigate the world of English oral communication.
 Like a trusted guide through unfamiliar linguistic landscapes, our app offers:

 - **The Context Whisperer** 🧙‍♂️ - Provides situational context and suggests appropriate phrases for different conversation scenarios
 - **English Enhancement Enchanter** ✒️ - Identifies and helps correct speech patterns, grammar issues, and expression improvements